**Albany UU services will be virtual only until Sunday, February 27 when they return to multiplatform**

 Joining us with kids?
 We’re delighted!
 Find out more about our dynamic online programming for children and youth.

-Our Sunday services are currently online using Zoom.
 Not familiar with Zoom?
 Our minister, Rev. Sam Trumbore will give you a brief orientation:

 Wearing your Zoom “Name Tag”